 The Staff Body

 Carvalho Ildelindo da Silveira has been at Brockwood for 8 years initially working in maintenance and grounds.
-In the last year he began teaching foundation Physics, Chemistry, Maths and AS Physical Geography.
-He really appreciates living at Brockwood because it is an international community and it gives the possibility of exploring Krishnamurti's teachings in relationship.
+He is now a member of the teaching staff, with experience in teaching foundation Physics, Chemistry, Maths and A Level Physical Geography.
+He really appreciates living at Brockwood because it is an international community and it gives rise to the possibility of exploring Krishnamurti's teachings in relationship.

 Margaret Penney was educated in Scotland.
 Following the completion of her Ph.D., she became a lecturer in the Zoology Department at Liverpool University and began teaching with the Open University.
 After a few years with Longman Publishing, producing science texts for the Middle East, she qualified as a Secondary School teacher.
 Margaret was Head of Science at Wimbledon High School (GDST) before coming to Brockwood to teach Biology in 2002.

 A fascination with the deeper questions of life brought Michael Ledwith to Brockwood Park in 2014 where he commenced his work in communications and development.
 Drawing on both his experience working with charities such as Amnesty International and Saint Vincent de Paul, as well as from his Bachelors Degree in International Development, Michael dedicated his time to assisting and growing Brockwood’s outreach and fundraising.
 Recently Michael has also been utilising his Diploma in Media Production by taking a deeper role in the school by teaching Journalism, Design, while aiding student projects, especially those in videography.
 Michael is also the school's DSL.